 Numerous non-food sources of BPA are present in the environment and likely pose significant “background” contamination which will vary depending upon the test subjects’ lifestyles and environments.

-This is particularly critical because major health effects including estrogen/testosterone disruptions, inflammation, and metabolic events such as insulin resistance and lipid imbalance, can be affected by a low doses of scores of chemicals.
+This is particularly critical because major health effects including estrogen/testosterone disruptions, inflammation, and metabolic events such as insulin resistance and lipid imbalance, can be affected by low doses of scores of chemicals.

 For more on this see: Reducing Non-Food Exposures.

-As with all appropriate bench science work, preparation surfaces should be non-reactive, non-porous, resistant to chemicals, heat heat, and easy to clean.
+As with all appropriate bench science work, preparation surfaces should be non-reactive, non-porous, resistant to chemicals, heat, and easy to clean.
 Stone or ceramic tiles can accumulate contaminants in grout.
 Sealants will contain polymers.
 Polymer-based surfaces cannot be used.

 Dietary interventions also require that preparation surfaces must be efficient to maintain hygiene in the event that food makes incidental contact.